1,351 related texts · 28 related myths · Page 4 of 29

 While the Israelites traveled through the wilderness, seven clouds of glory surrounded them on every side.
 One cloud went in front, one behind, two flanked them on each side, and o...

-According to Ginzberg's compilation of Jewish legends, after Eve was created, God divided Paradise between her and Adam.
-Adam got the east and the north, along with all the male an...
+After Eve was created, God divided Paradise between her and Adam.
+Adam got the east and the north, along with all the male animals.
+Eve, she was mistress of the west and the south,...

 One day, as Ginzberg tells us in Legends of the Jews, Abraham encountered an old woman.
 She was devoted to her idols, completely convinced they held power.
 Abraham, ever the truth-...